myminseok/pivotal-docs/greenplum/using-greenplum-for-k8s.md

 This document describes how to deploy a new greenplum for k8s. based on https://greenplum-kubernetes.docs.pivotal.io/1-2/deploy-operator.html

-# demo
+# demo video
-after this, you will be able to use greenplum [![greenplum on K8S](/greenplum/demo-video.png)](https://www.youtube.com/watch?v=U5B0PTRBpZ0)
+after this doc, you will be able to use greenplum like this.
+[![greenplum on K8S](/greenplum/demo-video.png)](https://www.youtube.com/watch?v=U5B0PTRBpZ0)

 ### Prerequisites